arithPMNS/randomisation_using_pmns/README.md

  - E(X) = X^6 - 3
  - M(X) = 1565749579740.X^5 + 123136832359.X^4 − 1697278502061.X^3 + 2943623922815.X^2 − 838163884223.X + 2587093525133

-'mult_T0' subdirectory contains number of cycles measurement for non-randomised modular multiplication.
+'mult_T0' subdirectory contains C code for number of cycles measurement for non-randomised modular multiplication.

-'mult_T1' subdirectory contains number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated BEFORE calling the multiplication function.
+'mult_T1' subdirectory contains C code for number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated BEFORE calling the multiplication function.

-'mult_T2' subdirectory contains number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated IN the multiplication function.
+'mult_T2' subdirectory contains C code for  number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated IN the multiplication function.
 <br />
 <br />
 <br />